cscart/docs/en/user_guide/users/vendors/account_balance.rst

 Payouts
 -------

-Store owners issue **payouts** to collect money from vendors.
-When a store owner issues a payout, the vendor is supposed to make the payment.
-The store owner then receives the money and sets the status of the payout to *Completed*.
+Marketplace owners issue **payouts** to collect money from vendors.
+When a marketplace owner issues a payout, the vendor is supposed to make the payment.
+The marketplace owner then receives the money and sets the status of the payout to *Completed*.

 .. note::

     Vendor's administrators can't issue a payout or change its status.
-Only store administrators can do that.
+Only marketplace administrators can do that.

 In some cases, payouts can be issued and even completed automatically: